 IP TAKE: The Robert Sterling Clark Foundation only funds a handful of arts grants each year and most of those support New York based organizations.

 PROFILE: The Robert Sterling Clark Foundation was created in 1952 by Clark, whose father helped popularize the Singer sewing machine in the 1800s.
 The foundation seeks to help “create and sustain a vibrant New York City.”
 It funds some theater and the performing arts through its Leadership and Network Development program, although this is just a very small fraction of total grants in this area.

 The Leadership and Network Development program seeks to invest “in the potential of people […] to build a stronger New York City.”
 The program prioritizes “issue- or identity-focused programs that are cohort-based that have sustained contact over a period of time.”

-Some recent grants include a two year $200,000 grant to Bang on a Can; a two year $150,000 grant to Cambodian Living Arts' Season of Cambodia; $30,000 to Cultures in Harmony; $75,000 to the International Foundation for Art Research; $150,000 the Latino International Theater Festival of New York; and $50,000 to the Thalia Spanish Theatre.
+Past arts grants include: $40,000 to EmcArts for general operating costs and professional development; $30,000 to Cultures in Harmony; $75,000 to the International Foundation for Art Research; and $150,000 the Latino International Theater Festival of New York.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)